Georg Büchner Prize: The Georg Büchner Prize and the Nobel Prize in Literature

-Five winners of the Georg Büchner Prize, Günter Grass (1965), Heinrich Böll (1967), Elias Canetti (1972), Peter Handke (1973) and Elfriede Jelinek (1998) were awarded the Nobel Prize in Literature in subsequent years.
+Five winners of the Georg Büchner Prize, Günter Grass (1965), Heinrich Böll (1967), Elias Canetti (1972), Peter Handke (1973) and Elfriede Jelinek (1998) have been awarded the Nobel Prize in Literature in subsequent years.
 The Georg Büchner Prize is frequently seen as an indicator for potential future Nobel Prize winners writing in the German language.
 Most recently, however, the Swedish Academy in Stockholm preceded the German Academy for Language and Literature in awarding a prolific writer from the German sprachraum.
 Herta Müller received the Nobel Prize in Literature but has not yet been awarded the Georg Büchner Prize.